Showing posts with label botanical. Show all posts

 Brick Church

 The brick church had been owned by several different denominations but was now owned by the town and used for weddings and town hall meetings.
 We walked inside the Brick Church, the Post Office, and the Tavern.
-Our guide passed out several booklets on Historic Mooresville's Bicentennial Est 1818 but ran out.
-It was a nice day for the tour.
+Our guide distributed several booklets on Historic Mooresville's Bicentennial, Est. 1818, but ran out.
+It was a lovely day for the tour.
 It was a little cool but warmed up quickly.
 I left before it ended because I couldn't hold it in any longer.
 I stopped at Cracker Barrel in Madison to use the restroom.

 Field of Wildflowers